 “The Dozier-Stanfill families are friends of ours, and we have overwhelming admiration for them and what they’ve accomplished through Merry Acres,” cites Henry.
 “We’re extremely excited about this new enterprise and having the honor of being able to continue the Merry Acres legacy.”

 An element of Merry Acres’ success hails from having loyal, exemplary and attentive staff, many of whom have served the company for decades.
-In keeping with that tradition and to ensure further continuity, Henry and Campbell kept on staff the longtime general manager, Cathy Odell, and the longtime director of operations, Rhonda Tedder.
+In keeping with that tradition and to ensure further continuity, Henry and Campbell kept the longtime staff.

 Henry and Campbell have a family connection themselves.
 Married to sisters, they joined forces in 2006 and now own and manage three local Albany restaurants and a catering business under the umbrella of the Stewbos Group.